The Efficiency Frontier: Classical Shadows versus Direct Quantum Measurement: Introduction

 Since the classical shadow method is inherently a hybrid algorithm that involves both quantum and classical computation, the quantum part includes random classical rotations of the quantum state and quantum measurements, followed by transmitting the results to a classical computer.
 The classical part then applies an inverse transformation and performs averaging using the median-of-means algorithm in a quantum-robust manner \cite{huang2020predicting}.
 We estimate the resource consumption of the quantum and classical components separately.
 For the classical part, the cost is measured in terms of floating-point operations, a widely accepted metric in high-performance computing.
 Given that the classical shadow method is particularly advantageous when applied to large-scale quantum systems, ordinary desktop or laptop computers may be insufficient for the classical post-processing.
 Therefore, we utilize data from supercomputing clusters, referring to performance data from the TOP500 list \cite{top500_2024}.

 The quantum component primarily involves quantum gates and measurements, whose time scales on basic operations have been estimated in \cite{AbuGhanem_2025}.
 Our optimization goal is to minimize total resource cost under a constraint on the error rate, which we set to approximately $0.01$, a value we treat as comparable to the target precision $\varepsilon$.
-Finally, we compare the classical shadow method with quantum footage (direct quantum measurement) across both the input level and the full computational stack.
-Quantum footage can be seen as a fully quantum approach and similarly employs probabilistic bounds, such as Hoeffding's inequality \cite{hoeffding1994probability} and Chebyshev's inequality \cite{chebyshev1867valeurs}, to estimate statistical error.
-We conduct a comprehensive resource analysis of quantum footage as well, including accurate estimations of the number of measurements required.
+Finally, we compare the classical shadow method with direct quantum measurement method across both the input level and the full computational stack.
+Direct quantum measurement can be seen as a fully quantum approach and similarly employs probabilistic bounds, such as Hoeffding's inequality \cite{hoeffding1994probability} and Chebyshev's inequality \cite{chebyshev1867valeurs}, to estimate statistical error.
+We conduct a comprehensive resource analysis of direct quantum measurement as well, including accurate estimations of the number of measurements required.

-We organize our work as follows: In Section 2, we compare the resource usage of the classical shadow technique and the quantum footage method under various parameter settings.
-Section 3 explains how these results are obtained, including numerical simulations and theoretical analysis.
-Section 4 presents conclusions, suggests directions for future work, and includes additional technical details.
+We organize our work as follows: In Section~\ref{sec2}, we compare the resource usage of the classical shadow technique and the direct quantum measurement method under various parameter settings.
+Section~\ref{sec3} explains how these results are obtained, including numerical simulations and theoretical analysis.
+Section~\ref{sec4} presents conclusions, suggests directions for future work, and includes additional technical details.